galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 > {: .solution}
 {: .question}

-We will use Cutadapt to trim the reads to remove the Illumina adapter and any low quality bases at the ends.
+We will use Cutadapt to trim the reads to remove the Illumina adapter and any low quality bases at the ends (quality score < 20).
+We will also output the Cutadapt report for summarising with MultiQC.

+The Cutadapt tool Help section provides the sequence we can use to trim this standard Illumina adapter `AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC`, as given on the [Cutadapt website](https://cutadapt.readthedocs.io/en/stable/guide.html#illumina-truseq).
+Other Illumina adapter sequences (e.g. Nextera) can be found at the [Illumina website](http://sapac.support.illumina.com/bulletins/2016/12/what-sequences-do-i-use-for-adapter-trimming.html).
 We will discard any sequences that are too short (< 20bp) after trimming.
-The [Cutadapt website](https://cutadapt.readthedocs.io/en/stable/guide.html#illumina-truseq) provides the sequence we can use to trim the Illumina adapter `AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC`.
-We will also output the Cutadapt report for summarising with MultiQC.

 ## Trim reads